 The video’s pianist, John Wade, adds a complementary coat of cool.
 And for more cool, he engineered the song along with the rest of the Journey album.

 This is the latest work we’ve seen from Alexandria since she guest appeared on the 2018 Taydex single “It Ain’t Over,” and her 2017 LP Cut of Cloth.
-In 2019, video director Bobby Astro also filmed a video for Awful Records rapper Father for his single “Handful.”
+In 2019, video director Bobby Astro also filmed a video for Awful Records rapper Father on his single “Handful.”

 Pre-order the Journey album now, and you’ll get the remaining eight other tracks May 15.